-- Very slow growth will be observed in children
+- Very slow growth in children

-UC is usually classified according to its place of occurrence.
+Ulcerative Colitis is usually classified according to its place of occurrence.
 Here are they.

 This type of Inflammation occurs in the area next to the anus (rectum), and rectal bleeding may be the single sign of the disease.
 This form of ulcerative colitis is somehow mildest.